JeremyVun1/Group-7-Smart-Farm/README.md

 | temperature/<sensor_id> | Temperature data is published to the temperature topic |
 | water/<sensor_id> | Water tower level data is published to the water topic |

-To subscribe to the broker,
+To subscribe to all topics,
-1. CLI method for testing
+moisture/#
-./mosquitto_sub -i
+temperuater/#
-2. Other methods - use a third party MQTT library
+water/#
 ```

 ## Components